MicrosoftDocs/memdocs/memdocs/intune/fundamentals/intune-scale-guidelines.md

 ### Endpoint analytics

 - The Central team should create as many common Endpoint Analytics baselines as they need to support the variance of the Local admins.
 - If possible, local admins shouldn't create their own Endpoint Analytics baselines.
-When you delegate to a large numbers of administrators, the total number of objects may become large and difficult to manage.
+When you delegate to a large number of administrators, the total number of objects may become large and difficult to manage.
 The best practice varies per feature area.
 - For more information, go to [Configuring settings in Endpoint analytics](../../analytics//settings.md#bkmk_baselines).